yandex/CMICOT/README.md

 #### Required parameters

 *--pool VAL*
 A tab-separated file with features.
 The first column is the target feature (label), and the rest columns are the explanatory variables.
 Features can be binary, discrete or continuous.
-Features with more than 10 (default) unique values are transformed to 10-level variables using in-built binarization (if `-x VAL ` option is used, it is `VAL` instead of 10).
+Features with more than 10 (default) unique values are transformed to 10-level variables using built-in binarization (if `-x VAL ` option is used, it is `VAL` instead of 10).

 Note that some feature information is lost during this process.
-It might be useful to set more levels for the target, than for the explanatory variables (you need to run `--just-binarize` twice and paste the necessary pool parts together, see below).
+It might be useful to set more levels for the target, than for the explanatory variables (you need to run `--just-binarize` twice and combine the necessary pool parts, see below).

 #### Optional parameters